 Red tourmalines have been classified as Rubellite.
 Rubellites are a beautiful shade of cherry red.
-They can also be found in a lighter shade of Pink and Orange and these are more common than the Rubellight.
+They can also be found in a lighter shade of Pink and Orange and these are more common than the Rubellite.

 Blue or blue-green tourmalines are called Indicolites, while green tourmalines are called Verdelites.
 These types are generally sought out because of the vibrance of the colours.
-Lastly, yellow tourmalines are called Dravite, and the black variations are referred to as Schorl.
+Lastly, brown tourmalines are called Dravite, and the black variations are referred to as Schorl.

 When choosing a tourmaline take into consideration the clarity of the gemstone, the brightness, beautiful polish and the depth of colour to know if you've found the gem that you're looking for.